Major & Minor Requirements

 Goals for the Major

-- Introduce students to the histories, ecologies, social, political and cultural systems, and religious traditions and communities of the Middle East and North Africa
+Demonstrate knowledge of the histories, ecologies, social, political and cultural systems, and religious traditions and communities of the Middle East and North Africa

-- The abilities to formulate and test ideas and hypotheses
+- Formulate and test ideas and hypotheses

 - Adduce and evaluate evidence of various kinds

-- Identify, summarize and criticize arguments in primary and secondary textual and other materials
+- Identify, summarize, and criticize arguments in primary and secondary textual and other materials

-- Write with clarity and precision.
+- write with clarity and precision

 Requirements for the Major

-Students are required to concentrate in some area or aspect of Middle Eastern Studies (for example, Arabic language and literature; religion; the pre-modern Middle East; the modern Middle East; political science) by taking four courses above the 100 level, including at least two at the 300 level, one of which must normally be a seminar.
+Students are required to concentrate in some area or aspect of Middle Eastern Studies (for example, Arabic language and literature; religion; the pre-modern Middle East; the modern Middle East; political science, women and gender) by taking four courses above the 100 level, including at least two at the 300 level, one of which must normally be a seminar.
 As long as they have secured the program's approval, students may apply two courses taken away from Wellesley to the major.
 In exceptional cases, students who wish to count an additional course taken away from Wellesley to their majors may, after consultation with their advisors, submit a request for approval to the director.
 For the minor, only one course taken away from Wellesley may be counted.